voiceflow/runtime-client-js/README.md

   console.log(trace);
 });

-// Begin a conversation session client.start();
+// (optional) explicitly begin a conversation session client.start();

 // call this function from any input source